mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 First, it's a story, and people love stories.
 Most of my successful blog posts are stories.
 Even if a reader is not particularly interested in a topic, they'll stick around if they connect to the human elements of the story.

 Next, it's more relatable than I considered.
-Even though a miniscule portion of the population hires designers, nearly everyone has opinions about design.
+Even though a minuscule portion of the population hires designers, nearly everyone has opinions about design.
 And I know almost nothing about design, so it was impossible for me to alienate anyone by being too jargony or academic in telling the story.
 I also wonder if people related to it on the level of feeling taken advantage of by a business, which is more common than the specific experience of hiring a design agency.

 Last, it's about blowing a lot of money on something stupid, and people love those stories.
 People just get excited about money and (relatively) big numbers, whether it's gaining or losing.